-Over and Above Africa's Founder, and Executive Director April, 2017
+Over and Above Africa's Founder, and Executive Director June 2018

-Kerry, Jennifer and the O&AA Team
+Kerry, Jennifer and the entire O&AA Team

-Photo credit: Amy Graves
+Photo credit: Philip Folsom

 Over And Above Africa Team

 Kerry has always been a passionate advocate for animals.
-After learning how many of Africa's most iconic animals were facing extinction, not only in her lifetime, but in as little as 9 years, she was compelled to act.
-She started researching poaching, wildlife trafficking and the human/animal crisis in Africa and was horrified at what she uncovered.
-"I don't want to imagine a world without elephants, rhino, leopards, cheetah and other iconic animals roaming freely in the wild.
-This conflict between man and animal in Africa has reached its tipping point."
-So she Founded Over and Above Africa as a global solution.
+After learning how many of Africa's iconic animals were facing extinction, not only in her lifetime, but in as little as 9 years, she was compelled to act.
+She started researching the poaching crisis, wildlife trafficking and the human/animal challenges facing Africa and was horrified at what she uncovered.
+"I don't want to imagine a world without elephants, rhino, leopards, lions, cheetah and other iconic animals roaming freely.
+This conflict between man and animal has reached a tipping point, we have to intervene if we have any humanity left in us."
+She Founded "Over and Above Africa" as a global solution that anyone can afford.

-"Without our intervention, these animals don't stand a chance against the awesome firepower currently reigning down on them.
-But if we connect as a global community and engage in this fight to protect them together, then we can prevent these vulnerable beings from extinction.
-We make the solution affordable, transparent and enjoyable to a global audience.
-That's what Over and Above Africa is all about".
+"Without our help, these beautiful animals don't stand a chance against the awesome firepower currently reigning down on them.
+But we can connect as a global community and protect their existence here.
+We can prevent their suffering and their extinction.
+Over and Above Africa makes the solution affordable, transparent and enjoyable to a global audience.
+It's what Over and Above Africa is all about".